Want to make some extra money quickly? Well, there are all sorts of opportunities to do just that if you're willing to put in a little bit of effort.

 You decide what to charge, with the going rate depending on location, demand and facilities, such as lighting and security.

-Register your space free of charge and you could earn anything from £50 to £300 a month.
+Register your space free of charge, and you could earn anything from £50 to £800 a month.

 Your empty loft or garage could be making you money from people looking for some short-term storage.

 Storemates puts you in touch with storage hunters.
-It's free to register and list, but it gets a 15% cut of the monthly rent if you find a match.
+It's free to register and list, but the website gets a 15% cut of the monthly rent if you find a match.

 If you have a large and unused garden, you could put it to work by setting up your own smallholding.

 You can grow your own plants and vegetables, or keep chickens.
-It can reduce carbon emissions by cutting food miles, cuts your food bills, and can be a good money-making opportunity.
+It can reduce carbon emissions by cutting food miles, cut your food bills, and can be a good money-making opportunity.

 The biggest challenge, after successfully growing your produce, is finding a place to sell it.